 The Superleague Formula grid includes clubs from South America, the Middle East and Asia, are you looking to expand the series into those markets?

-“Yes, our business plan has always taken us outside Europe… but only when the right financial conditions exist.
+but only when the right financial conditions exist.
 We were offered a chance to race in Marrakech this year and have promoters in both Brazil and China knocking on our door.
 They are coming to us because they know we have a spectacular event with famous brands, great value and real passion which, at the end of the day, is what people want.
 Also we have had approaches from various cities interested in holding street races and we are exploring these possibilities that will take the racing to the people as well as a potential race in the US where soccer is a growing sport.
-We are broadening our horizons, in other words.”
+We are broadening our horizons, in other words.

 Are you expecting more football clubs to join the existing Superleague Formula grid in 2009 and beyond?